Universal basic income by country: India

-Two basic income pilot projects have been underway in India since January 2011.
+Two basic income pilot projects have been underway in India since January 2011 in partnership with UNICEF, British researcher Guy Standing and Indian activist Renana Jhabvala, providing 200 rupees per month per adult and 100 rupees per child.
 According to the first communication of the pilot projects, positive results have been found.
 Villages spent more on food and healthcare, children's school performance improved in 68 percent of families, time spent in school nearly tripled, personal savings tripled, and new business startups doubled.

 West Asia (Middle East)

+Israel

+In 2018, Israel's non-profit GoodDollar started building a global economic framework for universal, sustainable, and scalable universal basic income using blockchain technology.
+The project raised $1 million from eToro and involved a peer-to-peer money transfer network based on universal basic income to provide money to those most in need worldwide.

 Iran

 Iran was the first country to introduce a national basic income in Autumn 2010.
 It is paid to all citizens and replaces the subsidies of petrol, fuel, and other supplies that the country had for decades in order to reduce inequality and poverty.
 In 2010, the sum corresponded to about 40 U.S. dollars per person per month, 480 U.S. dollars per year for a single individual, which could reach to $2300 per year for a family of five.

 The initial public and political reaction to the program was negative.
 Local press claimed that the poor were abandoning their jobs due to the extra money, and the Government has considered introducing means testing to reduce the costs of the program.

 A first assessment of the experiences in Iran was provided in 2011 by H. Talabani.
-Another assessment published in 2017 found no evidence of cash transfers recipients reduced their participation the labor force.
+Another assessment published in 2017 found no evidence that cash transfers recipients reduced their participation in the labor force.